abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Dictionary file naming

 The binary file describing a Redfish Device Enablement Dictionary follows the Redfish Schema file naming conventions for the schema that the dictionary is converted from.
+As a single Dictionary file contains all minor revisions of the schema, only the major version is used in the file name.
 The file names for Dictionaries shall be formatted as:

   *DictionaryName_vMajorVersion.dict*